FTBpro/go-workshop/README.md

 ### Goal

 Separate structs into packages.
-- Move the fact entity and store into `fact` package
+- Move the fact entity and repository into `fact` package
 - Move mentalfloss functionality into `mentalfloss` package
 - Move the http handlers into a into `http` package (which we will create in our project, not `net/http`...)